 Carleton players have been the MIAC individual medalists the last three seasons, a streak started by Shannon Holden '17 (2013) and continued by Grace Gilmore '16 (2014 and 2015).
 Since the start of the 2011-12 campaign, the Knights have had 11 All-Region honorees and 14 all-conference performances.

 Kassie Wells '07 and Katrina Wood '09 both qualified as individuals for the NCAA Championships, Wells in 2007 and Wood in 2008.
 Wells also earned a prestigious NCAA Postgraduate Scholarship, which helped her earn her PhD in physics at Cornell University.

-The program has also become known blending academic successes with golfing success.
-Carleton is one of only three programs nationally to earned the National Golf Coaches Association's (NGCA) Team Scholar Award the first three seasons of the award's existence, posting the third-best team grade point average in the nation during the 2006-07 season.
-The Knights have had 24 NGCA All-Scholar players in the past 11 seasons.
+The program has also become known for blending academic successes with golfing success.
+Carleton was one of only three programs nationally to earn the National Golf Coaches Association's (NGCA) Team Scholar Award the first three seasons of the award's existence, posting the third-best team grade point average in the nation during the 2006-07 season.
+The Knights have had 24 NGCA All-Scholar players in since 2003.

 The Knights utilize Willingers Golf Club as their home course, consistently ranked as one of the top 10 public courses in Minnesota.